-This information regarding research on Aboriginal ancestry has been adapted from a document written by Karla Thompson and Art Haines for a presentation to the Ontario Metis Aboriginal Association in Bancroft, Ontario in June of 2006.
+This information regarding research on Aboriginal ancestry has been adapted from a document written by Art Haines for a presentation in Bancroft, Ontario in June of 2006.

-Much of this information relates to Internet research as neither Art nor Karla was mobile at the time of it’s writing.
+Much of this information relates to Internet research.
 Art concentrated mainly on the Indians in his family.
 It was not an easy task.
 You will find the Six Nations tribes are far better documented than the Algonquin tribes.
 Art’s grandmother was Mohawk, but had always talked of her Algonquin ancestor.
 Art had found several Mohawks in his tree, but it took 40 years for him to find his Algonquin ancestor.
 We hope this information can assist you in your own search.

 Basics on Researching your Aboriginal History

 Trying to identify a particular person as having aboriginal ancestry in a family tree maker can be a huge job.
 In seven generations you have 254 direct ancestors.
 If you don’t know which of your ancestral lines is aboriginal, that is a lot of research to do to establish Aboriginal bloodlines.
 This article is a guideline for how to begin doing that research yourself.

 The start of your search is the same, whether you are researching all of your family tree or are just looking for your aboriginal ancestors.

 Get your supplies ready first.
 You will need a note pad, pen, highlighter, 3 ring binder and probably some file folders.
 Eventually you will find maps are necessary, but you can probably find what you need on the Internet.

 If you own a computer we highly recommend that you buy one of the many family tree software programs available.
 These programs are wonderful at keeping your information organized and easily accessible.